 4. The Defense Department’s Able Danger intelligence program successfully identified several intending al Qaeda attackers including Mohamed Atta more than a year before the September 11, 2001 attacks.
 The later efforts by the Defense Department’s inspector general’s investigation to deny the assertions of military officers and others that they recalled Atta’s presence on the chart displaying the findings of Able Danger and that they were repeatedly stymied in their efforts to bring their findings to the attention of FBI and others cannot be taken seriously in view of the indications that the investigation’s report was a cover-up.
 The Department destroyed extensive evidence and took reprisals against the whistle blowers.
 The Senate Committee on Intelligence report on Able Danger, which largely echoed the DoD report, was also a cover-up.
 Deputy National Security adviser Stephen Hadley, the last person known to have a copy of the chart in his possession, has never been questioned about it and may have destroyed it.

 5. In 2004 FBI correctly identified Abderraouf Jdey as the Anthrax Mailer of September and October, 2001, and then shoebomber of American Airlines Flight #587 on November 12, 2001.
 President Bush and FBI Director Robert Mueller conspired to cover up the Jdey identification because it was terrifically embarrassing: FBI and other U.S. Government agencies had permitted an al Qaeda operative whom FBI had released from detention to carry out two major terrorist attacks.
-U.S. Army scientist Bruce Ivins seems to have prepared the anthrax before 2001 in order to test vaccines.
+In addition, Bush likely feared that tying al Qaeda to the anthrax mailings and the crash of Flight #587 would lead to reinvestigating the run-up to the 9/11 attacks and result in shocking, devastating disclosures of the culpability of top administration officials.
+In the anthrax mailings case, U.S. Army scientist Bruce Ivins seems to have prepared the anthrax before 2001 in order to test vaccines.
 An Al Qaeda sympathizer appears to have stolen some of this anthrax from a DARPA project at George Mason University.
 Under pressure from FBI, Ivins committed suicide.
-Then FBI asserted that he was the Mailer, while someone appears to have destroyed the alibi evidence for Ivins.3 See Was Abderraouf Jdey the Anthrax Mailer?
+Then FBI asserted that he was the Mailer.3 See Was Abderraouf Jdey the Anthrax Mailer?

 In other words, even though presidents, the Congress, and the media have refused or failed to investigate properly or provide satisfactory explanations of these tragic and transformative events, the correct stories, at least in terms of summary characterizations, are knowable.4 Sufficient information is available to reach “much more likely than not” conclusions, if not “beyond a reasonable doubt” ones; and reaching such conclusions arguably represents a more realistic goal than the likely futile task of seeking to “pry the lids off” cover-ups.
 In effect, the American people can tell their Government: “Keep your supposedly secret but in fact embarrassing and at times incriminating documents.
 We already know enough to judge this case.”
 So the problem becomes one of talking things over among ourselves, reaching a shared understanding, making sure that every American learns of it, and insisting that the perpetrators of these shocking and outrageous crimes be brought to justice.
 As a tiny interim step, this writer is boycotting the think tanks where Wolfowitz and Libby are based, the American Enterprise Institute and the Hudson Institute, respectively.